debezium/debezium-design-documents/DDD-67.md

 - The pipeline pod **fetches its own credentials** from a secret store, authenticating with a Kubernetes identity it cannot forge (audience-scoped projected ServiceAccount token).
-- **Dynamic database credentials**: short-lived roles minted per pod by the secret store's database engine, with an expiry the DBA controls.
+- **Dynamic database credentials**: short-lived database roles are created for each pod by the secret store's database engine.
+Today, those roles are valid for the configured TTL.
+PostgreSQL only checks credentials when a connection is created, so existing connections can keep working until they are recreated.
+Lease renewal is not implemented yet, but this model provides the foundation for renewing credentials in the future, up to the configured maximum TTL.
 - **Static secrets** (Kafka SASL passwords, HTTP tokens, …) resolved from KV storage through the same mechanism.
 - The mechanism is **backend-agnostic**: an SPI with one implementation per